project-gemmi/gemmi/docs/mol.rst

 PDBx/mmCIF format
 -----------------

-While this part of Gemmi provide higher-level API to work with molecular models, in some situation it is still necessary to understand the design of the underlying file format.
+Although the model-chain-residue-atom API abstracts details of the underlying files, sometimes one needs to know the quirks of the file format that is being used.

-The main characteristics of the syntax are described in the :ref:`CIF introduction <cif_intro>`.
+The main characteristics of the CIF syntax are described in the :ref:`CIF introduction <cif_intro>`.
 Here we focus on things specific to mmCIF/DDL2: